 Published by Viking Books for Young Readers, the book tells the individual stories of the 1976 team’s key contributors (Lusia Harris, Nancy Dunkle, Trish Roberts, Ann Meyers — before the Drysdale — and Juliene Simpson), it’s head coach Billie Moore and U.S. Olympic Women’s Basketball Committee chair Mildred Barnes.
 It delves deeper into the stories of Harris, Meyers, Moore and Barnes and well as players who would go on to become legends in Nancy Lieberman and Pat Head, the latter before she became eight-time national championship-winning head coach Pat Summitt.

-Its sections about of the history of the women’s game from the very beginning make it a must-read for any basketball fan and it also looks at the history of how the Olympics have treated women — from the ancient Greek games where they could be sentenced to death for even watching as spectators to their accidental inclusion in the 1900 Games to the story of Alice Milliat’s 1920s and 30s “Women’s Olympics,” which forced the International Olympic Committee to finally accept women’s sports in the official Games.
+Its sections about of the history of the women’s game, which go back to the very beginning, make it a must-read for any basketball fan and it also looks at the history of how the Olympics have treated women — from the ancient Greek games where they could be sentenced to death for even watching as spectators to their accidental inclusion in the 1900 Games to the story of Alice Milliat’s 1920s and 30s “Women’s Olympics,” which forced the International Olympic Committee to finally accept women’s sports in the official Games.

 Interwoven with the history of basketball and the history of the Olympics is the history of women’s rights in the United States and an examination of how politics and societal gender norms affected sports and vice versa, making “Inaugural Ballers” a great history book as well.